Programmable calculator: Calculator programming

 A complete range of programmable calculators were developed in former USSR.
-Some of them (like this MK-52), was used even in space missions.
+Some of them (like this MK-52), were even used in space missions.

 Programming languages

 Keystroke programming

 In the early days, most programmable calculators used a very simplified programming language, often based either on recording actual keystrokes or bytecode if the keystrokes were merged.
 Calculators supporting such programming were Turing-complete if they supported both conditional statements and indirect addressing of memory.
 Notable examples of Turing complete calculators were Casio FX-602P series, the HP-41 and the TI-59.
 Keystroke programming is still used in mid-range calculators like the HP 35s and HP-12C.

 BASIC

 BASIC is a widespread programming language commonly adapted to desktop computers and pocket computers.

 The most common languages now used in high range calculators are proprietary BASIC-style dialects as used by Casio (Casio BASIC or BasicLike) and TI (TI-BASIC).
 These BASIC dialects are optimised for calculator use, combining the advantages of BASIC and keystroke programming.
 They have little in common with mainstream BASIC.
 The version for the Ti-89 and subsequent is more fully featured, including the full set of string and character manipulation functions and statements in standard Basic.

 A complete port of BBC Basic to the TI-83 subfamily of calculators is now available.
 It is installed via a cable or IrDA connection with a computer.